Walking & Talking with Helen - Walking Workouts

 Use Left/Right to seek, Home/End to jump to start or end.
 Hold shift to jump forward or backward.

 If your brain won't shut off, this 15-minute guided walking meditation for stress and overwhelm is for you.
+It is a simple, calming podcast to walk to that helps you quiet the noise, take a break, and clear your head.

-This is walking meditation… without the woo-woo.
+This is walking meditation… without the woo-woo or the guru stuff.

-And follow me on social media @yourwalkingpodcast.
+PS.
+Connect with me on social media at @yourwalkingpodcast

 Follow, subscribe, or leave me a review.
 I appreciate your support.